-Rita and NCIs: positional restrictions and focalisation
+RITA and NCIs: positional restrictions and focalisation

-- Negation can (but need not) precede postverbal RITA for some speakers; for others, it is entirely ungrammatical.
-NCIs, in contrast, require negation when postverbal. - Second point of divergence: positional restrictions on RITA which do not apply to Catalan/Spanish NCIs. - Preference for RITA as subject, specifically postverbal subject.
-If preverbal, it must be focalised and receive emphatic prosody. - (7) a. ?
-Rita trobarà feina aquí.
+- ~ Negation can (but need not) precede postverbal RITA for some speakers; for others, it is entirely ungrammatical.
+NCIs, in contrast, require negation when postverbal. - Second point of divergence: positional restrictions on RITA which do not apply to Catalan/Spanish NCIs. - ← Preference for RITA as subject, specifically postverbal subject.
+If preverbal, it must be focalised and receive emphatic prosody. - (7) a.?Rita trobarà feina aquí.
+EPI find.FUT.3SG work here b.
+RITA trobarà feina aquí EPI find.FUT.3SG work here

 [Catalan]

-(intended) 'Nobody will find a job here' (alternative reading: 'Rita will find a job here.'6)
+(intended) 'Nobody will find a job here' (alternative reading: 'Rita will find a job here'.
+5)